-Installation drawings are available online for download at http://www.transcoil.com/ on the HGA active filter product page.
-The installation diagrams show the overall enclosure dimensions, the conduit access areas and the wiring connection points.
+Installation drawings are available online for download at HGA 5% Active Harmonic Filter - TCI, LLC (transcoil.com) or Catalog - TCI, LLC (transcoil.com).
+The installation diagrams show the overall enclosure dimensions, the conduit access areas, and the wiring connection points.
 The installation diagrams also show the major internal components pictorially.
 A paper copy of the installation diagram is included in the literature kit shipped with all units.